AmitPress/book-management-system/README.md

 - Run `npm run start:dev` to run it in developer mode or `npm run build` and `cd dist` then `node main` to run it in preproduction (make sure you have the .env file in the root along with main.js)
 - To run the unit test `npm run test:watch`
 - To run the e2e test `npm run test:e2e`
+- Hit on `localhost:5000/docs` to play with the swagger docs

 #### Conclusion
 I have chose to use the postgres because I am comfortable using it in daily basis.
 And can set it up real quick.
 Again, it's quite powerful and handy in most cases.
 Basically, I chose it because I am most familiar with it.